kartha01/IBMPartnerDemo/Data30.md

  [Back to Table of Contents](https://tjmcmanus.github.io/IBMPartnerDemo/Data30.html)

 ### Provision Cognos Analytics instance
-1. Preparing Db2 Advanced Database to make a connection that Cognos can used
+1. Preparing Db2 Advanced Database to make a connection that **Cognos Analytics** can used
 1. Collect the details of the provisioned database.
-This will be used for the environment variables
+This will be used for the environment variables and when creating the global connection.
   ~~~
   Deployment id db2oltp-xxxxxxxxxxxxx
   Username userxxx
   Password xxxxxxxxxxxxxxxxxxxxxx
   JDBC URLjdbc:db2://HOST:PORT/BLUDB
   ~~~
+**NOTE:** If you do not run through the following steps to prepare the Database, your provision will fail.
 1. From a terminal window.
 Run the following to set up the environment to execute the Database updates.
   ~~~
   export NAMESPACE=zen